DevNRundell/ShadowFTP/README.md

 # ShadowFTP

-Basic Java FTP application using the Apache Commons API and JavaFX
+This is a simple FTP application made in Java using JavaFX.
+I used Apache Commons Net 3.5 API to handle interations between the application and the server.